-Besides, their boats are in the shape of a canoe, but with animal decorations on the prow.
+Besides, their boats are in the shape of a canoe, but with animal head decorations on the prow.
 These usually have two figures of pumas in front, to honor the favorite animal of Lake Titicaca (Titicaca means puma stone in the Quechua language).
 Of course, the boats are used both for fishing and for taking visitors to the islands.
 In addition, like the islands, the boats are usually moored at the bottom of the Lake.
 But they can be moved if necessary.
 For all these reasons, the islands are considered one of the most famous landmarks in Peru.

 In conclusion, you could get there in the following ways:

-Uros Islands by plane
+1. Islands by plane

-Uros Islands by train
+2. Uros Islands by train

 The Andean Explorer train by Peru Rail from Cusco heading to Titicaca Lake is a luxury service that is made up of a bar train car, 2 restaurant cars, and one observation car at the rear.
 In style with the old and luxurious British Pullman trains of the 1920s, this service offers an incredible show with traditional Peruvian singers and dancers.
 Besides that, the impressive landscapes that you will be able to see will make this tour head to Puno an unforgettable experience.

-Uros Islands by bus
+3. Uros Islands by bus

-In the case of Cusco, the trip takes about 10 hours and has some extended cultural stops, some of them at 2 known temples like Raqchi or La Raya.
+In the case of Cusco, the trip takes about 10 hours and has some extended cultural stops, some of them at 2 known temples like Raqchi and La Raya.
 Also, the tourist bus stops for lunch (it is included in the ticket price) in a quiet place.
 Definitely, the best bus route begins from Cusco.
 Dare to arrange one!

-“KNOWLEDGE IS AN ISLAND SURROUNDED BY A SEA OF MYSTERY.”
+“KNOWLEDGE IS AN ISLAND SURROUNDED BY A SEA OF MYSTERY”